-13.2.2 Costs due to the use of transport means such as road vehicles, ships or airplanes
+Costs due to the use of transport means such as road vehicles, ships, or aeroplanes

-The use of cars, lorries, trains, airplanes and ships result in external costs.
-Figure 13.1 shows the share of external costs categories for transportation within the EU28 for 2016 (the UK was part of the EU at that time) (Van Essen et al., 2019).
+The use of cars, lorries, trains, aeroplanes, and ships result in external costs.
+Figure 13.1 shows the share of external cost categories for transportation within the EU28 for 2016 (the UK was part of the EU at that time) (Van Essen et al., 2019).
 The figure also shows the share of the different transport modes.
 In order to estimate these shares, all the different cost categories are expressed in money units so that they have the same unit.
 As external costs are per definition not included in market transactions, it may be a surprise that the external costs can be expressed in money units at all.
 However, there are different methods developed to estimate people's willingness to pay (WTP) to avoid external costs (or people's willingness to accept (WTA) a monetary reward to compensate for external costs).
 For more details on this issue, see Chapter 14.
-These WTPs and WTAs are used in Figure 13.1 to estimate the external costs per category and mode.
-Delucchi and McCubbin (2010) give an overview of external costs for transport in the U.S.; Van Essen et al., (2019) provide an extensive 'Handbook on the external costs of transport' for the EU with, amongst others, all kinds of detailed information on WTPs and WTAs.
-Below we will briefly explain that estimating these WTPs and WTAs is difficult and sometimes severely criticised.
+These WTPs and WTAs are used in Figure 13.1 to estimate the external costs for transport in the US; Van Essen et al., (2019) provide an extensive 'Handbook on the external costs of transport' for the EU with, amongst others, all kinds of detailed information on WTPs and WTAs.
+Below we will briefly explain that estimating these WTPs and WTAs is difficult and sometimes severely criticized.

-Source.
-Van Essen et al. (2017).
+Source: Van Essen et al. (2019).

-Figure 13.1 Share of the different cost categories on total external costs 2016 for EU28
+Figure 13.1 Share of the different cost categories on total external costs within the EU28 for 2016

 Accidents are shown to be an important external cost category (Figure 13.1).
-For example, cars in Europe have an external accident cost of more than 200 billion euros in 2016 according to Van Essen et al. (2019).
+For example, cars in Europe had an external accident cost of more than 200 billion euros in 2016 according to Van Essen et al. (2019).
 Cars pose a relatively large risk for other road users to be involved in an accident with sometimes huge implications ('costs') such as deaths and severe injuries (see Chapter 11 on safety).
 The WTP to avoid these risks is high.
 Also, congestion is an important external cost category according to the data presented.
 When a car driver decides to use the road during peak hours s/he causes unintendedly time delays for other road users which s/he does not have to compensate.
 The valuation of congestion costs are depicted in Figure 13.1 using 'Value of Travel Times' (see Chapter 6).

 Figure 13.1 includes for accidents and congestion the direct external costs.
 However, as also explained in Chapter 6, the risks of having an accident or losing time in a traffic jam can motivate people not to travel.
 These travelling avoidance costs are also part of external costs.
 Not including these avoidance costs could be an important omission.
 For example, Adams (1999) showed that in 1971 around 80% of British children went to school by themselves.
-In 2014 this share has decreased to 12% for 7 to 10-yearolds and 69% for 11 to 13 years old (UK National Travel Survey, 2014).
-The most important reason for the 7 to 10 years olds is that parents are afraid of their children being involved in traffic accidents.
+In 2014 this share has decreased to 12% for seven to ten year-olds and 69% for 11 to 13 years-old (UK National Travel Survey, 2014).
+The most important reason for the seven to ten year-olds is that parents are afraid of their children being involved in traffic accidents.
 The external costs of preventing children from cycling or walking to school relate to freedom loss for children to partially develop themselves in a space without parental supervision and, probably, to children losing the opportunity to have some 'easy' daily physical exercise.

-13.2.3 Costs due to vehicle ownership and availability
+Costs due to vehicle ownership and availability